 If it’s your first time planning a trip to Spain, you’ll quickly realize there is so much to see and do that you can’t fit it all in.
 I get it… I’ve been there!

-To help you out, I put together this detailed travel itinerary for Spain, which includes some of the classic highlights.
+To help you out, I put together this detailed travel itinerary for Spain, which includes many of the classic highlights.

 But… I also tried to mix things up a little bit.

 Most itineraries focus only on cities.
-I adore the Spanish cities, which are among the most vibrant in all of Europe.
-But I think spending all of your time in the cities is a bit one-sided.
+I adore the Spanish cities, which are among the most vibrant in all of Europe, but I think spending all of your time in the cities can be a bit one-sided.

-So, I’ll also talk about how you can add trips to the coastline or countryside for a more complete taste of Spain.
+So, I’ll also talk about how you can add side-trips to the coastline or the countryside for a more complete taste of Spain.

-No itinerary is ever ‘perfect’ as every traveler has different interests, so tinker with this travel route to your liking.
+No itinerary is ever ‘perfect’ (I hate that word!) as every traveler likes different things, so you can always tweak this route to your heart’s content.